 - Noise: The brakes make any screeching, clicking or grinding noises when you apply pressure.

 - Pulling: The car drifts to the right or left when you brake.

 - Low Pedal: You have to push the pedal nearly to the floor before it engages.

 - Hard Pedal: You have to apply a great deal of pressure to the pedal before the brakes engage.

 - Grabbing: The brakes grab when you barely press on the pedal.

 - Vibration: The brake pedal shakes, vibrates or pulsates even when you’re braking slowly and on a normal surface.

 - Light On: The dashboard brake light is illuminated.

-Even if you aren’t seeing any of these symptoms, keep in mind that brakes should always be part of your annual inspection.
-Car inspections are a modest cost when compared to your overall investment in your vehicle, and they can keep you safe and save you money in the long term.
+Even if you aren’t seeing any of these symptoms, brakes should always be part of your annual inspection.
+Car inspections are a modest cost.
+Also, when compared to your overall investment in your vehicle, and they can keep you safe and save you money in the long term.
 And since there are around 87,032 auto repair shops in the U.S., you really have no excuse for skipping preventive measures.